 As an Associate Professor of Medicine at the Uniformed Services University of the Health Sciences, Dr. Mulvaney is board certified in Sports Medicine and Pain Medicine.
 During his 31-year military career, Dr. Mulvaney served our nation’s Special Operations community as both a US Navy SEAL officer and a US Army physician.
-In 2008, he became the first Department of Defense physician to be credentialed in regenerative medicine techniques such as platelet rich plasma and stem cell therapy for repair of musculoskeletal and spine injuries.
+In 2008, he became the first Department of Defense physician to be credentialed in minimally invasive sports medicine for repair of Musculoskeletal and spine injuries.

 Dr. Mulvaney was the first to use Stellate Ganglion Block (SGB) to treat combat-related PTSI and has published in this field of research for since 2009.
 He is internationally known as an educator of other physicians and has pioneered and extensively published on ultrasound-guided techniques.
-As the Director of Research and a staff physician with Regenerative Orthopedics and Sports Medicine in Annapolis, Maryland, Dr. Mulvaney focuses on the repair of musculoskeletal, nerve and spine injuries using regenerative medicine techniques with ultrasound and fluoroscopic guidance.
+As the Director of Research and a staff physician with ROSM in Annapolis, Maryland, Dr. Mulvaney focuses on the musculoskeletal, nerve and spine injuries using minimally invasive or non-operative techniques with ultrasound and fluoroscopic guidance.

 Published SGB Research